I cannot seem to get a comment to post on the Knoxnews blog No Silence Here.

 Of all the services I’ve played with and have seen go, this is the first that almost brought a tear to my eye.
 My first Jott was on September 5, 2007 at 9:54am.
 I spoke into my phone and the service translated my words to text.
 I would later learn that Jott used a combination of computer software and people at call centers.
 I imagine that if the software failed to understand a word, that segment of the message would be pushed to a queue and transcribed by person.
 Jott sat on my speed dial and I could verbally leave a message, send it to another service like Remember The Milk or another person via email/sms/etc, and even set a reminder which would send the transcribed message to me via SMS.
 I even had Jott installed as the default software for my Jawbone Icon.
 A while after using it, Jott turned to a paid subscriber model that left a small feature set to free users and shortly after that killed free accounts altogether so I quit using Jott.
 But I found myself lost without it and soon relented to paying $4.95 a month for the service.
 Money well spent!
 Jott became my capture tool of choice and kept me organized and eased my forgetfulness.
 Now it looks as though Jott is turning to corporate clients.

 How the hell am I going to remember anything?!
-(Springpad of course!)add a comment
+(Springpad of course!)

 If you are interested in joining me on any of these endeavors, just let me know.
 Obviously most of the events are G-rated but I think we can have a little more fun with the UT students.
 Note: At this point, none of the performances are likely to be amp’d ie. no microphones or PAs.
 I currently do not have a passing partner for any of these events.
 If you want to pass with me or have some solo time at one of these events, please let me know.
 Don’t sell your skills short.
 If you learn to pass clubs Monday night, you’re already good enough!
 Performances are much less about perfect juggling and far more about audience engagement.